 Nowadays, DevOps is a widely accepted term to increase agility of organizations, and it usually plays a key part in IT transformation programmes for many companies.
 But many organizations will encounter various challenges in adopting patterns and processes attributed as DevOps.
 As IT leaders, it is valuable to be aware of these common problems and thereby preemptively, take measures to avoid them.
 This blog post aims to detail five of the most common problems we find when helping organizations that struggle with successfully becoming more agile through the adoption of DevOps services.

 DevOps has over the course of the last 10 years, become a comprehensive framework of culture, methodologies, technologies and practices.
 As a result of this, there are many definitions of what DevOps means.
 Typically, it is expected that by using DevOps an organization can build Agile-based core values, follow best principles and practices, leverage cutting-edge technologies and automate build and testing pipelines to deliver valuable products to the customers continuously and in an iterative manner.
 To get started, organizations should create one or several cross-functional DevOps teams as starting points to try their DevOps ideas.
-Teams decide tools, technology stacks, scripted processes, agile development process etc.
+Teams decide tools, technology stacks, scripted processes, agile development processes etc.

 In doing this, the following typical problems can then be observed:

 1. Doing DevOps for the sake of DevOps